Hawthorne Caballeros Drum and Bugle Corps: Founding years (1946-1966)

-In August of 1947, the Caballeros attended their first National American Legion Championship contest at Randall's Island Stadium in New York City, and placed eighth.
-In 1948, the corps attended the Nationals in Miami, finishing fifth; but a year later, they were disqualified because they had not finished in the top ten at the 1949 Nationals in Philadelphia.
-A month later, however, after regrouping and putting in some extra practice sessions, the Caballeros won their first Legion State Championship at Wildwood, New Jersey over the Jersey Joes of Riverside, the 1948 National Champions.

-The Caballeros developed into a first rate contender, to which 1951 proved to be a pivotal year.
+1951 proved to be a pivotal year.
 The Caballeros went on to win their first Legion National Championship.
 While in Miami, were offered a trip to Havana by the State Department, which was declined.
 The Caballeros would win the Legion National Championship in 1953, 1954, and attained a seven year winning streak from 1958 to 1964.
 By the discontinuing of the American Legion Championship in 1980, the Caballeros had won 15 times.
 After the 1958 Nationals, the Caballeros accepted another offer to tour Havana.

 Transition to DCA

 In the late fifties and early sixties, there was a growing consensus among drum corps in rejecting the Legion Nationals as a legitimate championship, primarily because for more years than not, the contest was held in a distant city; generally convenient for Legionnaires attending the convention, but not for drum & bugle corps based in the Northeast.
 Unfortunately, the drum corps championship was one small event in the overall Legion convention, and most of the top corps, including the Caballeros, often found it difficult to make the considerable expenditure in money and time to attend an event in cities such as Los Angeles, Portland, or New Orleans.
 The logistics and costs involved in transporting and housing a large corps over such distances was simply far greater than it was worth, often taking a year or longer to recover from financially.
 In addition to the financial burden on corps in general, the Legion rules were based largely on military concepts and styles.
 As the war years faded further and further into history and senior corps became increasingly staffed with non-veterans, there was a general feeling that the Legion's rigid competition rules had become outdated and overly restrictive.

-Frustrations which existed mainly from these two situations gave birth in 1965 to Drum Corps Associates (DCA), a sanctioning body founded by drum corps people to be focused on, and devoted exclusively to senior drum & bugle corps competition.

 The Caballeros would continue to attend the Legion National Championships until the final championship in 1980, which the Caballeros won.